A district court in Baku ruled in favor of a lawsuit blocking access within Azerbaijan to the website of RFE/RL’s Azerbaijani Service, Radio Azadliq.

 Our journalists, under threat

 The right to free and open access to news and information should be universal, but threats to a free press persist.
-Journalists reporting for the BBG networks face risks every day as they report on regions in conflict or transition.
+Journalists reporting for the BBG networks face risks every day.
 The BBG strongly condemns these actions, which violate international standards by suppressing independent media and targeting journalists doing their jobs.

-Contributor, RFE/RL Turmken ServiceNepeskuliev was detained by agents of Turkmenistan’s National Security Ministry on July 7, 2015 in the western city of Avaza, and he has been held incommunicado since.
+Contributor, RFE/RL Turkmen ServiceNepeskuliev was detained by agents of Turkmenistan’s National Security Ministry on July 7, 2015 in the western city of Avaza, and he has been held incommunicado since.

 “Threats to the free practice of journalism are a denial of basic human rights and must not be supported by any government.”